Adaptive network hardening in Azure Security Center

 - Not enough data is available: In order to generate accurate traffic hardening recommendations, Security Center requires at least 30 days of traffic data.

-- VM is not protected by ASC standard: Only VMs that are set to Security Center’s Standard pricing tier are eligible for this feature.
+- VM is not protected by Azure Defender: Only VMs protected with Azure Defender for servers are eligible for this feature.

 From the Unhealthy resources tab, select a VM to view its alerts and the recommended hardening rules to apply.

 - The Rules tab lists the rules that adaptive network hardening recommends you add

 - The Alerts tab lists the alerts that were generated due to traffic, flowing to the resource, which is not within the IP range allowed in the recommended rules.

 Select the rules that you want to apply on the NSG, and click Enforce.

 If the allowed source IP ranges shows as 'None', it means that recommended rule is a deny rule, otherwise, it is an allow rule.

 The enforced rules are added to the NSG(s) protecting the VM.
 (A VM could be protected by an NSG that is associated to its NIC, or the subnet in which the VM resides, or both)

 You may want to modify the parameters of a rule that has been recommended.
 For example, you may want to change the recommended IP ranges.